ghimiredhikura/SFD/docs/Train-Instructions.md

 3. Modify the anchor match code of SSD to implement the 'scale compensation anchor matching strategy'.
-(Detail these steps here including which source files and what lines of code)  [TODO] <br />
+(Detail these steps here including which source files and what lines of code)  [DONE] <br />

--> TODO: modify the 'MatchBBox' function in bbox_util.cpp by adding extra stage to implement the stage 2 of anchor matching strategy.  <br />
+-> [DONE] modify the 'MatchBBox' function in bbox_util.cpp by adding extra stage to implement the stage 2 of anchor matching strategy.
+This part is added in the file bbox_util.cpp inside SSD code.
+The modified file will be attached with the final code.
+After this modification, caffe should be recombiled again. <br />
--> TODO: investigate more about "Max-out background label" mentioned in the paper!  <br />

 4. Train the model.
 (Provide train script including amount of training time and validation loss curves and anything else useful) [DONE] <br />